-Turn a Winter Travel Nightmare into a Dream Come True
+Turn a Winter Travel Nightmare into a Dream Vacation

 A common fear of travelers planning a trip during the winter season is the possibility of getting stranded at their travel destinations.

 Rightfully so, as there is definite risk in visiting certain destinations during winter months.
 But with every risk comes the possibility of reward, even in winter travel!

 What kind of reward, you ask, can come from winter weather interrupting a trip?
 Well, I’ll tell you: